 Sóller Municipal Market

-Its construction was designed by the architect Francesc Cerdó and inaugurated in 1952.
+Its construction was designed by the architect Francesc Cerdó and inaugurated in 1952 in Sóller.
 It is a polygonal building with several openings and entrances with an exterior porticoed porch.
-If you go to Sóller and you like architecture, you shouldn’t miss it.
+If you come to this wonderful town and you like architecture in general, you should not miss it.

 Sóller street market and shopping